httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If no final response was received at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}).

-The client should limit the number of retries it performs before considering the upload a failure.
+The client SHOULD limit the number of retries it performs before considering the upload a failure.

 # Problem Types